Skip to main content

 Example clinical scenario

 A family attends clinic concerned because their three-year-old son’s development is delayed: he sat at eight months, did not walk until 18 months and still cannot run, jump or climb stairs.
-He has delayed speech, with first words at two years, and he is not yet using two words together.
+He has delayed speech, with first words at two years.
 Pregnancy, early life and family history are all unremarkable.

-On examination, he is not dysmorphic, he has prominent calves and uses Gowers’ maneuver to stand.
-Blood test results show raised alanine transaminase levels and creatine kinase (CK) levels that are 10 times higher than the normal range.
+On examination, he is not dysmorphic, he has prominent calves and uses Gowers’ manoeuvre to stand.
+Blood test results show raised alanine transaminase levels and creatine kinase (CK) levels.

 When to consider genomic testing